Kim Kardashian Gives The World’s Longest Interview On Wearing Shades Indoors, Talks ‘Total Vibe’

 If anyone can turn an ordinary subject matter into a headline, it’s Kim Kardashian.

-Kim’s April 3, 2019 interview with Elle has already revealed the “Mommy’s Dead” April Fool’s prank that Kanye West found “unfunny.”
-The ketchup-centric incident that saw Kim’s daughter, North West teach her little brother how to “fake cry” was covered by The Inquisitr on April 4.
+Kim’s April 3 interview with Elle has already revealed the “Mommy’s Dead” April Fools’ prank that Kanye West found “unfunny.”
+The ketchup-centric incident that saw Kim’s daughter, North West, teach her little brother how to “fake cry” was covered by The Inquisitr on April 4.

 Kim didn’t just speak to Elle about her family, though.
 The interview centered around Kim’s new sunglasses range.
 It partners with Carolina Lemke, and Kim has already taken to social media to promote the line.
 Promotion isn’t a job half done with this family, though.
 This 38-year-old has a remarkable ability to keep her fans hooked regardless of subject matter, and her impressively long monologue here is proof.
 Kim seems to have opinions on shades themselves, when and where they should be worn, and exactly why donning them indoors shouldn’t be slammed.